Gaby Guha: Pageantry

 In May 2019, Guha represented France at the Miss Supermodel Worldwide competition in New Delhi, India, and finished as second runner-up.

 On March 10, 2020, she represented France at Miss Europe 2020 (Lebanon-based; formerly Miss Europe World), held in Beirut, Lebanon.
 She was selected as the winner among 46 contestants.

 On April 21, 2025, Guha was appointed Miss Universe Bulgaria 2025.
-She is scheduled to represent Bulgaria at Miss Universe 2025, taking place on November 21, 2025, at the Impact Arena in Nonthaburi, Thailand.
+She represented Bulgaria at Miss Universe 2025, held on November 21, 2025, at the Impact Arena in Nonthaburi, Thailand.

 Business

 In 2022, Gaby Guha founded Gaby Beauty in the United Arab Emirates, which was sold in 2024.

 Appearances

 Guha has attended fashion industry events including London Fashion Week and the Cannes Film Festival.
 In 2023, she appeared on the red carpet at the 76th Cannes Film Festival wearing a custom gown by designer Nikhita Tandon.